What institutions are eligible to apply to this fund?

 How are awards finalized?

-Submit your award finalization form in the CFI Awards Management System (CAMS)
+Funded recipients need to submit an award finalization form in the CFI Awards Management System (CAMS)

 What is required of institutions to mitigate security risks?